ewolf/spiderpup/doc/learning_spiderpup.md

 Components can have functions attached to them.
 The functions can be called from the state object's `fun` object.
-When called, the state should be passed to them as the first argument.
+When called, the state is automatically passed to them as the first argument.

 This example shows a simple control to set a positive number for pressure and temperature settings.